List of United States Space Force lieutenant generals: Overview

 The rank of lieutenant general in the United States Space Force is identical to its equivalents in the Army, Marine Corps and Air Force in that it is strictly ex officio, tied to positions requiring the officeholder to hold said rank.
 As a result, upon vacating such a position, the officeholder is reduced to their highest permanent grade, but may retain their temporary grade outside of statutory limits for up to 60 days pending reassignment to a position of equal or higher importance.

 The first three-star general in the Space Force was B. Chance Saltzman, who was promoted on 14 August 2020 with date of rank on 7 August.

 Both initial general officer setups for the Space Force provided for six lieutenant generals in the new service.
-In December 2022, the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 codified five lieutenant general billets for the Space Force into Title 10 of the United States Code.
+In December 2022, the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 codified seven lieutenant general billets for the Space Force into Title 10 of the United States Code.